maryannetriggs/JavaScript30/readme.md

 ### Day 19 - Webcam Fun

+### Day 21 - Geolocation

+Where to start with this one?!
+No idea you could simulate how code runs on various iOS devices with Xcode, really cool!
+I need to look more into this.
+Also a good brush up on using package managers like yarn and npm.
+Must checkout yarn 2 sometime...
+Aside from that, real simple JS today, the CSS once again making such an impact.
+Nice intro to the inbuilt navigator object too [Link to the w3schools page](https://www.w3schools.com/jsref/obj_navigator.asp).

 ### Day 22 - Follow Along Link Highlighter
 This project is super pretty and snappy.
 I had completely forgotten the DOM append child method, great to go through again [Link to the w3schools page](https://www.w3schools.com/jsref/met_node_appendchild.asp).
 Also, the getBoundingClientRect() method was a revelation!
 How useful is this going to be?!